Cherating

 Cherating (Jawi: چراتيڠ) is a coastal town in Kuantan District, Pahang, Malaysia.
 It is located 47 kilometers north of Kuantan.
-Popular tourist attractions are the beaches along the Chendor Beach with many hotels and resorts.
-Cherating also has the distinction of being the location of Asia's first Club Med.
+The beaches along Chendor Beach have many hotels and resorts.
+Cherating was also the location of Asia's first Club Med.

 Cherating has a cultural village which sells traditional textiles and handicrafts.
-There is a turtle sanctuary located in Cherating's beach.
+There is a turtle sanctuary at Cherating's beach.
 The turtles lay their eggs in July and August.

 Climate

-Cherating is one of the wettest places in Malaysia with heavy rainfall all year round.
+Cherating is one of the wettest places in Malaysia, with heavy rainfall all year round.
 The rainy season usually runs from October - April and many hotels and restaurants close during this time.
 The high (dry) season runs from April - October.